 We implemented each GAN variety using PyTorch.
-PyTorch is an open source machine learning framework.
-This framework was used due to its popularity in the field and ease of use[10].
+PyTorch is an open-source machine learning framework.
+This framework was used due to its popularity in the field and ease of use[9].
+Our python implementation can be found on Github in a repository created for this class titled "jrtechs/CSCI-431-final-GANS"1.